Skip To Main Content

 Cinkova had started a rally from a set down in the No. 5 spot, winning the second set to force a decider, but a quick break down ultimately ended with a win for Minnesota.

-Denver did earn a second point on the day from freshman Yunfei Cai, who successfully completed a comeback from a set down, turning the tide in the second set with a 4-1 lead on her way to a 6-2 win.
+Denver did earn a second point on the day from Cai, who successfully completed a comeback from a set down, turning the tide in the second set with a 4-1 lead on her way to a 6-2 win.
 In the third set, she earned the critical break to go up 3-2 to begin what was a four-game win streak to close it out.

 Up Next: